LuisMiguelIbane/hello-world/README.md

 # hello-world
 Learning

 I am learning to use this app.
-I hope to became a master.
+I hope to become a master.